-Follow the instructions below to secure your remote Elasticsearch server with the Buckler plugin.
+To secure your remote Elasticsearch instance with the Buckler plugin

-Buckler can then be installed into your remote Elasticsearch server using the plugin helper in the Elasticsearch
+Install the plugin onto your remote Elasticsearch instance using the plugin helper in the Elasticsearch

 Configure basic authentication for Bitbucket to access your remote Elasticsearch installation.
-We strongly suggest enabling basic HTTP authentication, at minimum, for a remote Elasticsearch server working with Bitbucket Data Center.
+We strongly suggest enabling basic HTTP authentication, at minimum, for a remote Elasticsearch instance working with Bitbucket Data Center.

 auth.basic.http.enabled: true auth.basic.tcp.enabled: true auth.basic.username: admin auth.basic.password: basicpassword tls.http.enabled: true tls.tcp.enabled: true tls.keystore.path: /path/to/keystore tls.keystore.password: keystorepasswordHere's an explanation of all the parameters you can configure...